 In determining the annual grants for our named executive officers, the Compensation Committee considered that such awards were closely aligned with the long term efforts of the senior management team to increase stockholder value.
 The Compensation Committee determined the size of the grants based on its subjective assessment of the appropriate incentives necessary for our named executive officers, considering the market data provided as well as the proposed annual grant and total options held by each named officer, as a percentage of total ownership in our Company, the fair value of each officer's proposed grant in connection with his overall total target compensation (total target cash compensation plus long-term incentive compensation), and each officer's individual role and performance.
-The Compensation Committee also noted that Company's recent named executive officer grant history, valued as a percent of common stock outstanding, was below the 50th percentile of the market data; the 2016 grants, combined with current named executive officer equity ownership, were intended to deliver total ownership for the named executive officers closer to the 50th percentile of the market data.
+The Compensation Committee also noted that Company's recent named executive officer grant history, valued as a percent of common stock outstanding, was below the 50th percentile of the market data; the 201 grants, combined with current named executive officer equity ownership, were intended to deliver total ownership for the named executive officers closer to the 75th percentile of the market data.
+The Compensation Committee adopted a philosophy of targeting equity awards at approximately the 75th percentile of market because the Committee believes that equity awards provide strong performance incentives and are also closely aligned with shareholder goals of realizing long-term equity value.